-In Private Banking, we offer comprehensive advice and a broad range of financial solutions to private, corporate and institutional clients.
-Private Banking comprises the Wealth Management Clients and Corporate & Institutional Clients businesses.
-In Wealth Management, we serve more than two million clients, including ultra-high-net-worth and high-net-worth individuals around the globe and private clients in Switzerland, making us one of the largest global players.
-Our network comprises 360 office locations in 46 countries.
-Our Corporate & Institutional Clients business serves the needs of over 100,000 corporations and institutions, mainly in Switzerland, and is an important provider of financial products and services.
+Our PB&WM division is comprised of our Wealth Management Clients (WMC), Corporate & Institutional Clients (C&IC) and AM businesses.
+In Wealth Management (WMC), we serve more than two million clients, including ultra-high net worth and high net worth individuals around the globe and private clients in Switzerland, making us one of the largest global players.
+Our network comprises 3,910 relationship managers in 42 countries with more than 330 offices and 22 booking centers.
+Our C&IC business serves the needs of over 100,000 corporations and institutions, mainly in Switzerland, and is an important provider of financial products and services.
+Asset Management offers investment solutions and services globally to a wide range of clients, including pension funds, governments, foundations and endowments, corporations and individuals.